virgesmith/demographyMicrosim/README.md

 ```
 ![](projection/examples/growth2011_2021.png)

+_Map of projected population growth 2011-2021 (lower growth is blue and higher orange)._
 ###### Map tiles by Carto, under CC BY 3.0.
 Data by OpenStreetMap, under ODbL

-In this viusalisation, lower growth is blue and higher orange.
 It should be noted that the microsimulation is essential to arrive at a result like this - given only fertility and mortality data for the whole borough, we have been able to model growth at a higher geographical resolution thanks to the finer detail provided by census data, namely populations by ethnicity within each MSOA.

 ### Taking it further
 This projection omits crucial factors (most notably migration) in order to keep the worked example fairly simple, and the results presented here should not be considered realistic.